MrDGuy/EducationContent/custom-tutorials/build-wall.md

 The outer for loop should loop 4 times.
 The loop inside should loop side times and the agent should place a block down and move forward.
 At the end of the inside loop have the agent turn left ONLY in the outside loop so the agent only turns left 4 times

+## Step 6
+Bring in a on Chat Command code and change it to have a parameter side_length and change the "jump" to "walls"